James Ulmer (journalist)

-James Ulmer is an entertainment journalist who created a ranking list of actors, known as the "Ulmer scale".
+James Ulmer is an American entertainment journalist who created a ranking list of actors, known as the "Ulmer scale".
 Ulmer is also the author of the books James Ulmer's Hollywood Hot List – The Complete Guide to Star Ranking and the Directors Hot List, which measure the global value of stars and directors in a variety of areas.
 These include bankability, career management, professionalism, promotion, risk factors, and talent.